why-pengo/CodeChallenge/Python Coding Challenge.md

 * The program is written in Python (or another object oriented programming language)
 * The program has a README with instructions for running the program and the tests
-* The program accepts a list of one *or more* file paths (e.g. `ruby solution.rb texts/moby-dick.txt brothers-karamazov.txt ...).`
+* The program accepts a list of one *or more* file paths (e.g. `ruby solution.rb texts/moby-dick.txt brothers-karamazov.txt ...`).
 * The program *also* accepts input via stdin (e.g. `cat texts/*.txt | java solution.java`).
 * The program outputs the first 100 most common three word sequences.
-* The program ignores punctuation, line endings, and is case insensitive
+* The program ignores punctuation, line endings, and is case-insensitive
   - `“I love\nsandwiches.”` should be treated the same as `"(I LOVE SANDWICHES!!)"`).
   - Contractions shouldn't be changed into two words (eg. `can't` should not become `can t`).
   - Hyphens on line-endings can be treated as continuations OR punctuation.